viveksahux/simple-payment-app/README.md

 | POST   | `/api/payments/transfer`   | Transfer amount         | Required       |

 ## Security Features
--Passwords hashed with bcryptjs
+- Passwords hashed with bcryptjs
--JWT tokens for authentication
+- JWT tokens for authentication
--Protected API routes
+- Protected API routes
--Input validation and sanitization
+- Input validation and sanitization
--CORS configuration
+- CORS configuration

 ## 🚀 Future Enhancements (For Learning & Fun)

--Transaction History
+- Transaction History
--Two-Factor Authentication (2FA)
+- Two-Factor Authentication (2FA)
--Switch to PostgreSQL
+- Switch to PostgreSQL
--Email Integration
+- Email Integration
--Dark Mode
+- Dark Mode
--Mobile Responsiveness
+- Mobile Responsiveness
--User Avatars –
+- User Avatars –

 > This project is just for fun and learning, so future features will be added based on curiosity and experimentation 😄